KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 In **Zenetism**, ethics is not categorical —
 it is **directional**.

-- **Centropy → Synthesis → Coherence → Compassion → Harmonization**
+- **Centropy → Integration → Coherence → Compassion → Harmonization**
 - **Entropy → Fragmentation → Distortion → Alienation → Collapse**

 These are not moral decrees.